Shachindra/SmartCam/README.md

 #### Viewing the video stream

-Open a browser window and navigate to `http://192.168.43.144:9080`, where `192.168.43.144` is the ip of your Edison.
+Open a browser window and navigate to `http://192.168.8.102:9080`, where `192.168.8.102` is the ip of your Edison.
 You should now see the video stream from your webcam!

-#### Closing the Video Stream
+#### Closing the Video Stream on Ubilinux OS

-For closing the video stream, use 'CTRL+Z' and not 'CTRL+C'.
+On Yocto, 'CTRL+C' can be used to close the node process and ffmpeg.

+But on Ubilinux, if using 'CTRL+C' causes issues in restarting the Node Server, then use 'CTRL+Z'.
 'CTRL+C' causes issues with closing the WebSocket port for ffmpeg, which requires a reboot of the system in order to use the video stream again.
 So the steps to close the stream effectively is:
+('CTRL+C' event can also be handled from NodeJS for proper killing of PIDs)

 	'CTRL+Z'
 	ps alx